What is MoleMate™?

 Pigment view – This view confirms to physicians that the mole is a pigmented lesion

-Dermal pigment view – Establishes the presence and distribution of pigment I the deeper layers of the skin.
+Dermal pigment view – Establishes the presence and distribution of pigment in the deeper layers of the skin.
 This may be important in differentiating a suspicious from a non-suspicious mole.

-Blood supply view – This view shows changes in blood supply that can be early indicators of suspicious moles.
+Blood supply view – This view shows changes in blood supply that can be an early indicator raising the suspicious associated with the moles or lesion.

 How can physicians get trained in this technology?

-MoleMate™ comes with an interactive training CD which has been documented to improve primary care physicians’ sensitivity and specificity over clinical assessment alone in less than 2 hours, resulting in an increase in the number of melanomas diagnosed, and an increase in the quality of referrals.
+MoleMate™ comes with an interactive 2-hour training CD which has been documented to improve primary care physicians’ sensitivity and specificity over clinical assessment alone, resulting in an increase in the number of suspicious moles and lesions diagnosed and thereby an increase in the quality of referrals to dermatologists.

 How is MoleMate™ integrated into the patient examination?

 First the patient’s skin is visually inspected, then, using the hand-held MoleMate™ SIAscope™, each mole that requires detailed examination is quickly and painlessly scanned.
-Images are displayed on a computer screen and analyzed by the physician during the examination.
+Images are displayed on- screen whereby it is analyzed by the physician during the examination.

 Can MoleMate™ generate a report?